CSCfi/csc-user-guide/docs/support/tutorials/dask-python.md

 To achieve parallellisation over multiple HPC computing nodes, use SLURMCluster from [Dask-Jobqueue library](https://jobqueue.dask.org/en/latest/).

 The workflow with this approach is that you first submit a master job, which then submits further worker SLURM jobs to the queuing system.
-Once at least some worker SLURM jobs have started, the master sets up Dask cluster with Dask workers.
+Once at least some worker SLURM jobs have started, the master sets up a Dask cluster with Dask workers.
 It also distributes the work to the workers and waits for their results.
 Dask workers do the actual computing.
-In one worker SLURM job, Dask can have 1 or serveral workers.
+In one worker SLURM job, Dask can have 1 or several workers.

-The master SLURM job can have limited resources (1 core, little memory), but it should reserve long enough time for all analysis to end, plus potential queueing time for worker SLURM jobs.
+The master SLURM job can have limited resources (1 core, little memory), but it should reserve enough time for all analysis to end, plus potential queuing time for worker SLURM jobs.

 __master job batch job file__
 ```